 Now in our ninth season, the MSPT has grown to 30+ events a year in states across the country.
 Most stops stay true to our Midwestern roots, but the tour has proved so popular that we now hold $1,100 Main Events in such poker hotspots as Colorado and Las Vegas.
 This year, we’re also visiting Ohio for the very first time (JACK Cleveland) and have partnered with the Silverado Casino in Deadwood for the 2018 South Dakota State Poker Championship.

 From the deepstack structures to reasonable buy-ins and popular gaming destinations, the MSPT is designed to cater directly to POKER PLAYERS.
 As we like to say, the MSPT is “suited for players.”
 The low buy-ins offer a shot at large prize pools while utilizing a blind structure that allows for patient play and for skill to prevail.
 In fact, the MSPT Main Event structure was personally designed and approved by Allen "Chainsaw" Kessler, a leading authority on poker structures.

-While our tour is geared toward recreational players, plenty of big-name poker pros who’ve taken their shot at a MSPT title over the years are Matt Salsberg and Mukul Pahuja, who were the World Poker Tour Seasons 11 and 12 Player of the Year respectively; European Poker Tour champ Martin Finger; 2009 PokerStars Caribbean Poker champ Poorya Nazari, who earned $3 million for that win; World Series of Poker bracelet winners Jeremy Ausmus, Dan Heimiller, and Keven Stammen; and even foreigners Serio Aido, Erwan Pecheux, Marvin Rettenmaier, and Ludovic Geilich.
+While our tour is geared toward recreational players, plenty of big-name poker pros have taken their shot at a MSPT title over the years including Matt Salsberg and Mukul Pahuja, who were the World Poker Tour Seasons 11 and 12 Player of the Year respectively; 2009 PokerStars Caribbean Poker champ Poorya Nazari, who earned $3 million for that win; World Series of Poker bracelet winners Jeremy Ausmus, Dan Heimiller, and Keven Stammen; and even foreigners Serio Aido, Erwan Pecheux, Marvin Rettenmaier, and Ludovic Geilich.

 We’ve also had the privilege of hosting WSOP Main Event champs Carlos Mortensen (2001), Greg Raymer (2004), Jamie Gold (2006), Jerry Yang (2008), Joe Cada (2009), and Ryan Riess (2013), as well as 2007 WSOP Europe Main Event champ Annette Obrestad.